savannahm4215/savannahm4215.github.io/_posts/2018-12-21-weekly-reflection-14.md

 ## Description of my process

-- One strategy one of my classmates gave to me was to use two circles to create the cresent on my flag
+- One strategy one of my classmates gave to me was to use two circles to create the cresent on my flag.
+That strategy helped me out tremendously while making the Pakistan flag.
 - One question I had was how can I make the flag the same color as the actual Pakistan flag?

 ## Explanation of my code